 Each month was talk to a pair who have taken part in AHRI’s mentoring program.
 How did they find it?

-Q: Tell us about your career history so far.
+Q: Tell us about your career.

-Q: What have you learnt from Kevin?
+Q: What did you learn from Ryan?

 Q: What did you get out of the mentoring experience?